-in the .csv file format, there is no separate column for credentials.
+(i) In the .csv file format, there is no separate column for credentials.
 However, after importing, you can update these instances using a bulk action to edit the credentials for all affected instances.
 For example:

-- In the .csv file, add a Instance Tag called something such as "SQL creds" to all instances where SQL Server credentials should be used. - Import the .csv file. - Once the instances are imported, view your instances on the Managed Instances tab. - Filter the list of instances using the Instance Tag you added, i.e. "SOL creds". - · Select all of the instances, and then use the bulk action Edit Credentials to set the SQL Server credentials on all of the instances.
+- In the .csv file, add a Instance Tag called something such as "SQL creds" to all instances where SQL Server credentials should be used. - Import the .csv file. - Once the instances are imported, view your instances on the Managed Instances tab. - Filter the list of instances using the Instance Tag you added, i.e. "SQL creds". - Select all of the instances, and then use the bulk action Edit Credentials to set the SQL Server credentials on all of the instances.

-How to configure alert emails
+4.7.4 How to configure alert emails